jimburton/scrabble/chapters/Chapter3.md

 ## Playing a move

-Now we need to write a function that plays a word onto the board.
+Now we need to write a function that plays a word onto the board in the normal way.
 It will need a `Validator`, a game, and a word to play.
 It will run in the `Evaluator` monad so failure at any point is handled nicely, and if all goes well it will return an updated game, a list of all new words and the score.
 Lets write this top level function then fill in the parts that it needs to do its work.

 ```haskell
 move :: Validator -> Game -> WordPut -> Evaluator (Game, ([Word],Int))